mohammed-io/week1-image-gallery/README.md

 - Should be planned on Trello.

+- The website should be responsive and mobile-first.

 - Make sure that the images you include are not copywrited and published under proper license.

-- Should have a Slideshow with the following info for each photo: Title, Date, Description and Category of the photo, like the example below.
+- Should have a page with Slideshow with the following info for each photo: Title, Date, Description and Category of the photo, like the example below.

 ![Lake slide](https://raw.githubusercontent.com/mohammed-io/week1-image-gallery/master/lake.png)

 - The Slideshow should be animated with CSS (not jQuery).

+- The main page should have list of all photos, also should be categories, when click any category, only the related photos will be shown on main page.